Skip to content

 df_date_range Time range.
 Unit: seconds

-df_check_range_start Start time of the detection range.
+df_check_range_start Start time of the check range.
 Unit: seconds

-df_check_range_end End time of the detection range.
+df_check_range_end End time of the check range.
 Unit: seconds

 df_issue_start_time Time when the first failure occurred in this round.
 Unit: seconds

-df_issue_duration Duration of the failure in this round, unit: seconds (from df_issue_start_time to this event)
+df_issue_duration Duration of the failure in this round, unit: seconds (from df_issue_start_time to the current event)

 df_source Event source.
 Includes monitor, user, system, custom, audit